yshui/picom/README.md

 ## Known issues

+* Our [FAQ](wiki/faq) covers some known issues.

 * VSync does not work too well.
-It's widely reported that tearing still happens on the top of the screen.
-I do not know how to fix the issue.
+You may check the [VSync Guide](wiki/vsync-guide) for how to get (possibly) better effects.

 * If `--unredir-if-possible` is enabled, when compton redirects/unredirects windows, the screen may flicker.
 Using `--paint-on-overlay` minimizes the problem from my observation, yet I do not know if there's a cure.

 * compton may not track focus correctly in all situations.
 The focus tracking code is experimental. `--use-ewmh-active-win` might be helpful.

-* Compton may give ugly shadow to windows with ARGB background if `-z` is enabled, because compton cannot determine their real shapes.
-One may have to disable shadows on those windows with window-type-specific settings in configuration file or `--shadow-exclude`.

-* The performance of blurring is terrible, probably because of a problem in the X Render implementation.
-Its behavior is driver-dependent: With nvidia-drivers it works but there are strange 1px lines remaining when you operate on windows (not sure if it's a bug in compton or in the driver); with nouveau it's utterly broken.
+* The performance of blur under X Render backend might be pretty bad.
+OpenGL backend could be faster.

+* With `--blur-background` you may sometimes see weird lines around damaged area. `--resize-damage YOUR_BLUR_RADISU` might be helpful in the case.

 ## Usage